 These functions are important to business, students, and those who are just want to learn more.

 Here is an example to illustrate vertical lookup (VLOOKUP) and horizontal lookup (HLOOKUP) functions.
 These functions are used to translate a number or other value into something which is understandable.
 For example, you can use VLOOKUP to take a part number and return the item description.

 To investigate this, let’s go back to our “Decision Maker” spreadsheet in Part 4, where Jane is trying to decide what to wear to school.
 She is no longer interested in what she wears, since she has landed a new boyfriend, so she will now wear random outfits and shoes.

 In Jane’s spreadsheet, she lists outfits in vertical columns and shoes, horizontal columns.

-She opens the spreadsheet and the function RANDBETWEEN(1,3) generates a number between or equal to 1 and 3 corresponding to the 3 types of outfits she can wear.
+She opens the spreadsheet and the function RANDBETWEEN(1,3) generates a number between or equal to one and three corresponding to the three types of outfits she can wear.